 Companies holding EU Authorizations : Authorisations in the name of UK legal entities will also cease to exist after Brexit.
 It will, however, be possible to grandfather these into UK-REACH.
-If you have unfortunately applied for authorisation but are waiting for a decision, you must submit it again to UK-REACH that will respect EU decisions.
+If you have unfortunately applied for authorisation but are waiting for a decision, you must submit it again to UK-REACH, that will respect EU decisions.

 All UK based chemical manufacturers and users should be auditing supply chains now to identify any chemical purchases that cross EU/UK borders including Northern Ireland.
 You must understand the degree to which you are affected and the preparation measures you should be taking.

 Don't forget that you may have obligations under not only REACH but the Classification, Labelling and Packaging (CLP); Prior Informed Consent (PIC); and Biocidal Products (BPR) regulations.

 We also advise companies to refer to the guidance published on the UK Health and Safety Executive website.